 Healthcare is a broad field of study, and Boston has an abundance of schools with programs in many areas of healthcare.
 This article profiles three of those schools and many of the degree programs they offer in a variety of fields of study.
 There is also a table of pertinent information about each school, such as tuition, enrollment, graduation rate and acceptance rate, which prospective students can use to help them find the school that's best for them.
 At the end of the article is information about other Boston-area schools that offer healthcare programs.

 - Boston University is a private university about two miles from downtown Boston that offers undergraduate and graduate degree programs in a vast array of healthcare fields.
-Options include Bachelor of Science in Health Science, Master of Public Health, Master of Science in Occupational Therapy, Certificate of Advanced Graduate Study in Endodontics, Doctor of Dental Medicine and Doctor of Medicine.
+Options include Bachelor of Science in Health Science, Master of Public Health, Doctor of Occupational Therapy, Certificate of Advanced Graduate Study in Endodontics, Doctor of Dental Medicine and Doctor of Medicine.

 - Only five miles from the city center, the University of Massachusetts - Boston is students' only choice for a public university offering healthcare programs.
-Students can earn bachelor's degrees in exercise and health sciences or nursing, a graduate certificate in nurse educator or a master's degree in nursing.
-Post-master's certificate programs in adult/gerontology and family nurse practitioner, and clinical nurse specialist are also offered.
+Students can earn bachelor's degrees in exercise and health sciences or nursing, or a master's degree in nursing.
+Post-master's certificate programs in adult/gerontology and family nurse practitioner are also offered.
 Doctoral degree programs are available in nursing practice and nursing.

 - The Massachusetts College of Pharmacy and Health Sciences is a suitable choice for those wanting to attend a specialized healthcare school that only offers programs in health-related fields.
 Its program offerings include Bachelor of Science in Nursing, Bachelor of Science in Dental Hygiene, Graduate Certificate in Regulatory Affairs, Master of Physician Assistant Studies and Doctor of Pharmacy programs.
 This school is around three miles from the downtown area.